-Give applications access to Azure Stack resources by creating service principals
+Create service principals to give applications access to Azure Stack resources

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit